Vintage Sheet Music – William Stanley's Bay View Gavotte

 LITTLE SHIPS OF BAYVIEW.
 (1925, August 22).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 11. Retrieved fromhttp://nla.gov.au/nla.news-article16237249

-Many would attest that our first songs came out with the first ships as sea shanties.
+Many would state that our first songs came out with the first ships as sea shanties, however, there were others aboard, with other forms of music, voices and instruments to play them on for others to dance along to.
 From earliest days we have had a vast range of musicians and composers, many of whom may have supplemented their income composing and selling music.

 The Victorian era brought innovative forms of dance to add to traditional waltzes, including the Gavotte, which originated as a French folk dance, taking its name from the Gavot people of the Pays de Gap region of Dauphiné where this dance was first danced.